lofei117/MyBlog/_posts/DesignPattern/2013-12-20-abstract-factory.md

 # Participants

 * Abstract Factory
-	* declares an interface for operations that creat abstract products objects.
+	* declares an interface for operations that create abstract products objects.
 * Concrete Factory
 	* implememts the operations to create concrete products objects.
 * Abstract Product